Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Projective lattice symmetry protected Dirac points of the hexagonal lattice in a magnetic field

 It has been well-know that symmetries can enforce electronic band touchings \cite{Z2-projective,k.p}.
 For the hexagonal lattice in the magnetic field, the Dirac band touchings at $E=0$ have been discovered and partly investigated.
 However, the symmetry enforced Dirac band touchings at $E\neq 0$ are barely explored.
 In this subsection, we study the Dirac band touchings at $E\neq 0$ at the high symmetry points $\pm X$ with momenta $\mathbf{k}=(\pm \pi/2, 0)$ when the flux $\phi=\pi$.

 We first show the band structure with Dirac point touchings at different rational flux obtained from the tight binding Hamiltonian of the hexagonal lattice in the magnetic field.
-We then prove that the Dirac point touchings at $\mathbf{k}=(\pm \pi/2, 0)$ at $\phi=\pi$ are due to the combined symmetry $T_2\circ \cal{T}$ at $\pm X$ and exist in a more general Hamiltonian than the tight binding Hamiltonian of the hexagonal lattice with this symmetry.
+We then prove that the Dirac point touchings at $\mathbf{k}=(\pm \pi/2, 0)$ at $\phi=\pi$ are due to the combined symmetry $T_2\circ \cal{T}$ at $\pm X$ and exist in a more general Hamiltonian of the hexagonal lattice than the tight binding Hamiltonian.

 The tight binding Hamiltonian of a hexagonal lattice in a magnetic field with nearest neighbor hopping can be written as \cite{VHS}

 where $a^\dag_{\mathbf{r}}, b^\dag_{\mathbf{r}}$ are spin-polarized electron creation operators on site $(\mathbf{r}, A)$ and $(\mathbf{r}, B)$ with $\mathbf{r}=m\mathbf{e}_1+n \mathbf{e}_2, m, n\in \mathbb{Z}$, and $t_i, i=1, 2, 3$ are nearest neighbor hopping parameters in Fig.\ref{fig:Lattice}(a).
 For $\mathbf{A}=\hat{y}(x+\sqrt{3} y)B$, after working out the Peierls phase in Eq.(\ref{eq:real_space}) and a gauge transformation $a^\dag_{m, n}\rightarrow e^{i\frac{\pi p}{3q}(m+2n)} a^\dag_{m,n}, b_{m,n}\rightarrow e^{-i \frac{\pi p}{3q}(m+2n)} b_{m, n}$, the tight binding Hamiltonian becomes